r-reji/lu-matrix-decomp/README.md

 # LU Matrix Decomposition and Analysis

-#### This repository contains code I wrote for a Java Programming module I took in 2019.
+#### This repository contains code written as part of a Java programming module at university.
 Assuming you have all the necessary dependencies installed, you should be able to download the repo and run it.

 [DeterminantDistribution.java](https://github.com/r-reji/matrixLUDecomp/blob/main/src/DeterminantDistribution.java) is the main file in this repository, information on all other files can be found at the bottom.